-Prepares students to work with families and community service providers for successful for disabled students throughout the educational experience.
-Covers postsecondary training, employment, and independent living; including longterm planning, career development, life skills, community experiences and resources, self-advocacy and self-determination, guardianship, and legal considerations.
-Students learn to collaborate with families, other educators, related service providers, personnel from community Prerequisite: SPED 371.
+This course prepares students to work with families and community service providers to support students with disabilities throughout the K-12 educational experience.
+Covers postsecondary training, employment, and independent living; including long-term planning, career development, life skills, community experiences and resources, selfadvocacy and self-determination, guardianship, and legal considerations.
+Students learn to collaborate with families, other educators, related service providers, and personnel from community agencies.
+Prerequisite: Consent only.
 Offered each spring.

-384 Curriculum and Instruction K-I2 (4)
+384 Curriculum and Instruction K-12 (4)

 Provides teachers with strategies to teach special education students in inclusive settings.
 Teachers increase their knowledge of proven practices, instructional decision-making, and confidence in their ability to meet the needs of all students in the K-12 classrooms.
 Students gain skills in identifying the characteristics of special needs students, understanding the IEP process, collaborating with other professionals and parents, then relating this information to assessment and instruction in the general education classroom K-12.
 Skills in this course contribute to an understanding of the principles of learning, the application of skills in discipline-specific methodology, communication processes, selection and use of materials including media and computers, and evaluation of pupil performance including interpreting and analyzing valid assessments to make teaching decisions.
-Prerequisite: SPED 371.
+Prerequisite: SPED 371 and consent.
 Corequisite: SPED 385.
-Offered spring of even-numbered years.
+Offered each spring.